ArekZw/docs/lazy/README.md

 ## Event

 When an element enters the viewport the event `$lazy` is fired on the element.
-The event contains a reference to the HTML node and `IntersectionObserverEntry`.
+The event contains a reference to the HTML node and the `IntersectionObserverEntry`.

 ```javascript
 // listen for $lazy event on any element